Free Willy 2: The Adventure Home is the 1995 sequel to Free Willy, directed by Dwight Little and featuring most of the main cast from the first film.

 - Papa Wolf: Willy is very protective of his siblings, and only allows Luna to be examined because Jesse tells him it's alright.

 - Parental Abandonment: Jesse's mom.
 At the beginning of the film, it's revealed that she passed away.
-Elvis confessed to Jesse that giving him up was the hardest choice she had to make.
+Elvis later tells Jesse that before she died, she told Elvis that giving Jesse up was the hardest choice she ever had to make.